hospotho/Image-Viewer/readme.md

 7. Fit, zoom, rotate and mirror the image.
 8. Hotkey for image reverse search.
 9. Download collected images.
+10. Support mobile touch controls.
-10. Easy to use.
+11. Easy to use.
-11. And more...
+12. And more...

 ## Installation

-[Web Demo](https://hospotho.github.io/Image-Viewer/) (Does not include some extension-only features)
+[Web Demo](https://hospotho.github.io/Image-Viewer/page/) (Does not include some extension-only features)

-You can install release version from [Chrome Web Store](https://chrome.google.com/webstore/detail/image-viewer/ghdcoodfcolpdebbdhbgkbodbjololfl) and [Firefox Add-ons](https://addons.mozilla.org/firefox/addon/syrup-image-viewer/).
-For development version, follow steps below:
+The release version is not yet available. ~~You can install release version from [Chrome Web Store](https://chrome.google.com/webstore) and [Firefox Add-ons](https://addons.mozilla.org/firefox/addon).~~ For development version, follow steps below:

 1. Download the source code and place it anywhere you want.
 2. Open your browser and go to `chrome://extensions`.